-Shareholders' approval for Ordinary Resolutions 7 and 8 will be sought on two-tier voting basis, if passed, will allow the Independent Directors to be retained and continue acting as Independent Directors to fulfil the requirements of Paragraph 3.04 of the Main Market Listing Requirements of Bursa Securities and in line with the practice 4.2 of the Code.
+Shareholders' approval for Ordinary Resolution 8 will be sought on two-tier voting basis, if passed, will allow the Independent Director to be retained and continue acting as Independent Director to fulfill the requirements of Paragraph 3.04 of the Main Market Listing Requirements of Bursa Securities and in line with the practice 4.2 of the Code.

-Measures to Minimise Risk of Coronavirus Disease ("COVID-19")
+MEASURES TO MINIMISE RISK OF CORONAVIRUS DISEASE ("COVID-19")

-In order to minimise the risk of community spread of COVID-19, the Company will be taking the following precautionary measures at the 24th AGM:
+In order to minimise the risk of community spread of COVID-19, the Company will be taking the following precautionary measures at the 25th AGM:

 - 1. All attendees will be required to undergo a temperature check and make a health declaration; - 2.
-Any person who has fever or exhibits flu-like symptoms will not be permitted to attend the 24th AGM; and - 3.
-There will be no door gift and refreshment served at the 24th AGM.
+Any person who has fever or exhibits flu-like symptoms will not be permitted to attend the 25th AGM; - 3.
+There will be no door gift and refreshment served at the 25th AGM; and - 4.
+Wearing a face mask in advance and throughout the 25th AGM proceedings is required.